elastic/kibana/docs/discover.md

 ### The Time Chart

 The time chart runs an Elasticsearch aggregation to show the time stamps associated with documents in the table.
-Hover over a bar in the chart to see the count of documents contained with in it.
+Hover over a bar in the chart to see the count of documents contained within it.
 Clicking on the bar will narrow the selected time range to match the time range of that bar.
 If you hover over the background of the chart (not a bar) the cursor will become a crosshair.
 In this mode you can click-and-drag to select a new time range.

 ### Searching